 This mouse is difficult to carry around.
 It may be too bulky for some laptop cases, and there's no place to store the USB receiver.

 The Logitech G903 HERO is front-heavy, but you can add a 10-gram weight in the back to even out the balance.
 You can also remove the plastic covering for the weight, the side panel, and the side buttons if you want to make it somewhat lighter.
+However, if you're looking for a lightweight multi-genre gaming mouse, check out the GLORIOUS Model I.

 This mouse has great build quality.
 It's well-built and the plastic body feels solid.
 The scroll wheel is made of metal with a rubber grip, and it wobbles when you shake the mouse because it has a tilt feature.
 The button that unlocks the infinite scrolling wobbles a bit as well.
 The side buttons and side panels detach magnetically, and they don't wobble at all when attached.